Updated: Feb 15

-In a series of posts, I set out PolicyDepartment’s thinking on how to revise public policy documents, campaigns and area strategies in the light of the Coronavirus pandemic.
-Starting with industry groups…
+Here I set out PolicyDepartment’s thinking on how to revise public policy documents and campaigns in the light of the Coronavirus pandemic.

 In March, I set out how membership groups can stay in front when public policy moves fast.
 I noted how the looming Coronavirus crisis could challenge their basis for setting policy priorities.
 Lock-down in Britain (where I live) was at that time a few weeks away.
 But the experience of many countries suggested we were close to a big moment in public policy.

 In that piece, I argued that to engage with policy debates effectively, trade bodies need four things:

 A strategic vision to navigate the hard, often zero-sum choices that policy reform throws up.
 The better it addresses the real-world trade-offs, the more confident you can be in your advocacy.

 A ‘big funnel’ of information sources: data, expert testimony, news, consultation and inquiry alerts.